shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can only wear one Armor-Formed spell at a time.
 If you don an Armor-Formed spell while already wearing one, the new one replaces the old one, and the old one dissipates.
 You may wear an Armor-Formed spell over physical armor.

 You have training with your Armor-Formed spells.
 Other creatures may also have training with them, if it is in the form of a piece of armor that they have training with.

+You can force armor onto unwilling creatures.
+You may attempt to use your Armor Conjuration feature on an unwilling creature, spending MP as normal.
+Make a Spell check against the creature’s Charisma save.
+Success: your conjuration succeeds.
+Failure: your conjuration fails but you still spend the MP.

 ### Shield Conjuration